-International students are required to provide a current copy of their SSN/ITIN card or paperwork and complete and sign a W-9S form annually.
+International students are required to provide a current copy of their SSN/ITIN card and complete and sign a W-9S form annually.

 The W-9S form is available at Enrollment Services Center in the Schott Admission and Enrollment building on campus.
 Email OneStop@scu.edu, or call 408-551-1000.

 - You may not have submitted your SSN/TIN information to Santa Clara University during the application process.
 If you are a domestic student, please complete a W-9S form and return it to Enrollment Services Center.
-Please return the form by March 25, 2017.
+Please return the form no later than April 1, 2018.

 - Students whose qualified tuition and related expenses are paid entirely with scholarships or waived.

 - You are a non-resident student.
 Every year, to request the 1098-T, you must complete a W-9S form and provide official proof of your tax identification number.
 DO NOT email this information.